NASA2021-EcEcursion/Azure_LSTM/README.md

 ## How To Run
-Should be able to run directly after ensuring all packages were downloaded in virtual-env of selection Creates .h5 files after training with given files, then moved to [AzureServer](https://github.com/NASA2021-EcEcursion/POWER_Dips-AzureServer) for further use in the react-native app.
+Should be able to run directly after ensuring all packages were downloaded in virtual-env of selection Creates .h5 files after training with given files manually downloaded from [NASA POWER Project](https://power.larc.nasa.gov/), then moved to [AzureServer](https://github.com/NASA2021-EcEcursion/POWER_Dips-AzureServer) for further use in the react-native app.